Do you help look after someone

 Will you share my information with someone else?

-We will never share identifiable information without your consent, including names, contact details, bank details or medical information.
-The only exception to this would be if somebody is at risk of significant harm to themselves or others, or if a crime is committed.
+In line with the Data Protection regulations that came into force in May 2018, we will never share identifiable information without your consent, including names, contact details, bank details or medical information.
+The only exception will be if somebody is at risk of significant harm to themselves or others, or if a crime is committed.
+You can request to see the information we hold, in writing.

-We are funded to carry out Carers Assessments on the behalf of Solihull MBC.
-If you request an assessment your information will be stored on the social services database.
+Liquid Logic Social Services Database.
+Carers Trust Solihull (formerly Solihull Carers Centre) is funded to carry out Carers Assessments on their behalf of Solihull MBC.
+If you request an assessment all this information including your cared fors’ name and address will be stored on the SMBC’s social services database and our Carers Trust Solihull database but will be allocated to our teams.

 register a carer